danieltuzes/2D4/README.md

 A 2D discrete dislocation dynamics simulation program toolset.

 ## Short description
 This toolkit contains tools to simulate 2D single slip edge dislocation systems under periodic boundary conditions.
-The integrator is based on an implicit numerical scheme which makes it possible to keep the
-O(*N*<sup>2</sup>) complexity which arise from the pair interactions while no dislocation annihilation is required and the runtime is greatly decreased.
+The integrator is based on an implicit numerical scheme which makes it possible to keep the O(*N*<sup>2</sup>) complexity which arise from the pair interactions while no dislocation annihilation is required and the runtime is greatly decreased.

-2D4 is highly modular, it can be easily modified and extended based on the use case where it is needed.
+To decrease the runtime, a matrix inversion on a matrix containing up to *N*<sup>2</sup> number of elements needs to be performed leading to a O(*N*<sup>3</sup>) complexity.
+By neglecting the gradient of the distant dislocation-pairs, the number of elemnts can be decreased to be proportional with *N* so that the overall complexity of the simulation remains O(*N*<sup>2</sup>).
+In case of not applying such simplification, the contant factor for the O(*N*<sup>3</sup>) can be still kept low so that the main leading term in runtime for typical system sizes (below 16'000 dislocations) is characterized by the O(*N*<sup>3</sup>) term.

-The detailed publication of the numerical scheme and the implementation with the achived results will be soon available.
+The details of the numerical scheme and the implementation with the achived results [are published](https://iopscience.iop.org/article/10.1088/1361-651X/ab76b2/meta) and a [free arxiv version is also available](https://arxiv.org/abs/1909.05706).

 ### Tools
 The toolkit contains the following tools